Megan Thee Stallion: 2024-present: Hot Girl Productions, Megan, and Megan: Act II

 On September 5, 2024, the music video for Megan's single "Neva Play" featuring RM of BTS was released.
 Megan covered English rock band Queen's 1977 hit single "We Will Rock You" in a September 2024 Pepsi television advertisement; on September 5, 2024, the song, sampling the original chorus, was released as a single.
 Queen are credited as co-lead artists.
-On October 18, 2024, she announced a reissue of her album Megan, Megan: Act II, which was released on October 25, 2024.
+On October 25, 2024, a reissue of her album Megan, Megan: Act II was released.
+The album features guest appearances from Flo Milli, Twice, Spiritbox, and RM.
 On December 6, 2024, Megan was featured on South Korean girl group Twice's title track "Strategy" from their EP of the same name.
 On February 28, 2025, Megan was featured on the digital release of "Rapunzel" from Alter Ego, the first studio album by Thai rapper Lisa.

+On June 11, 2026, the song "DNA (More Than a Game)", the official anthem of the 2026 FIFA World Cup, was released, which included Megan, Andrea Bocelli, David Guetta, and Ejae.